Pluto (song): Reception

 "Pluto" has been met with acclaim from music critics.
 Although he gave the album a mixed review, Stephen Thompson of The A.V.
 Club considered the song to be a highlight of the album, writing it "is a heart-poundingly wicked, electronics-driven stunner."
 Slant Magazine's Sal Cinquemani felt that "never has the impetus to suicide been captured more thoughtfully or beautifully, at least in song."
 Peter Buckley thought the song was a stand-out track and that it "[emphasizes] her skills as composer, singer and producer."
 In the Homogenic review for Pitchfork's Top 100 Albums of the 1990s, Dominique Leone of wrote that only in "Pluto", Björk "[steps] out from her cocoon in a fit of rage, although even then an air of intrigue envelops the track."

+Promotion

 Live performances

 Björk presented the song—and three more songs off the then-unreleased Homogenic—at the Tibetan Freedom Concert on 6 June 1997, as a sneak peek of the album.
 She performed with Mark Bell, who was raised at the rear of the stage surrounded by keyboards and sequencers, and with the Icelandic String Octet conducted by Eumir Deodato at one side of the stage.
 She wore a pink dress designed by Hussein Chalayan, which she would later wear in the video for "Bachelorette" and photoshoots.
 That July, Björk performed the whole album for a press conference and presentation concert regarding Homogenic at the Old Truman Building, an old beer factory in London, wearing the same outfit.
-During the brief Homogenic Promotional Tour, which took place from 31 August to 10 September 1997, "Pluto" was the closing track of the set.
+During the brief Homogenic promotional tour, which took place from 31 August to 10 September 1997, "Pluto" was the closing track of the set.